MadGamerHD/Water-IO-SA_Import-Export/README.md

 ### Introduction

 In **GTA San Andreas**, the `water.dat` file located in the game's `data` folder defines all the water surfaces within the game world.
 This plain-text file outlines the geometry and behavior of water planes such as oceans, lakes, pools, and more.
-Notably, the default game includes up to 307 water planes, with a hard limit of 1021 planes, which can be extended with mods (e.g., **Sacky’s Limit Adjuster**).
+Notably, the default game includes up to 307 water planes, with a hard limit of 1021 planes, which can be extended with mods (e.g., **Limit Adjusters**).

 ### File Format

 The `water.dat` file begins with a header (usually the word "processed"), followed by individual entries for each water plane.
 Each entry specifies the coordinates for the corners of a water plane (either triangular or rectangular), along with additional parameters.
 The planes can have 3 (triangular) or 4 (rectangular) corner points, and each water plane is defined by a set of world coordinates (x, y) and a common water height (z).

 While the planes are not required to align to a grid, adjacent planes may touch, and their continuity depends on matching edge coordinates.
-Modding tools like **3ds Max water I/O scripts** can be used to import/export this format.
+Modding tools like **water I/O scripts like this one** can be used to import/export this format.

 ### Plane Parameters (P0–P3)